aklivity/zilla-examples/http.jwt/README.md

 Listens on http port `7114` and will echo back whatever is sent to the server from an authorized client.
 Listens on https port `7143` and will echo back whatever is sent to the server from an authorized client.

-### Requirements
+## Requirements

-- bash, jq, nc
+- jq, nc
-- Kubernetes (e.g. Docker Desktop with Kubernetes enabled)
-- kubectl
+- Compose compatible host
-- helm 3.0+
 - jwt-cli
 - curl